Spaying in Cats

 Does spaying cause my cat to get fat?

-Spaying does decrease the metabolism of your cat and may lead to a more sedentary lifestyle.
-This will cause your cat to put on weight; however, if you monitor their body condition and make appropriate adjustments to their nutrition and lifestyle – including regular exercise time – you can prevent this weight gain.
+Spaying decreases your cat’s metabolism and may lead to a more sedentary lifestyle.
+This change will cause your cat to put on weight; however, if you monitor their body condition and make appropriate adjustments to nutrition and lifestyle – including regular exercise time – you can prevent this weight gain.